Gamemackerel/ClaudeXGithub-MCP-Exflitration-Example/README.md

 # MCP Exploit Illustration

 This repository demonstrates a contrived but realistic example of how Model Context Protocol (MCP) servers can be exploited to perform data exfiltration through seemingly innocent interactions.
-This is an educational example showing potential security risks when using MCP servers with sensitive data access.
+This example uses Claude Desktop and the official Github MCP tool, alongside a compromised Weather MCP tool.
+The compromised weather MCP tool convinces Claude to retrieve private github information, and then route that back to the weather tool which steals the data.

 ## ⚠️ Disclaimer